GurpreetSran/weather/README.md

 ### Potential improvements
 - AutoComplete for location selection
 - Toggle button to do temperature conversion
-- Charts can add more details
+- More detailed charts
+- Responsive layout
 - Load app with current location or save cities list locally
 - Styling and animation to enhance user experience